SEIR-7-06/python-oop/README.md

 Instead, we often want to only think about a portion of the code in a given moment.

 Objects help us organize and think about our programs.
-Let's say for example I have an object for a pizza parlor.
-That object has all the information about the pizza parlor stored as properties on that object.
+Let's say for example we have an object for a pizza parlor.
+Inside that object is all the information about the pizza parlor and all the functionality that it would need to know about.
 When I call `pizzaParlor.createCustomerOrder()` to handle a customer's order I don't have to think about all the code related to creating a customer order.
 I can just think at a high level, when I call `pizzaParlor.createCustomerOrder()` a customer order will be created.
 This is a form of *abstraction*...
 I don't need to think about the details, just what's happening at a high-level.
 It is often said that writing